Can a brief intervention in an emergency room reduce healthcare costs 10 years later?

-Despite efforts to effectively intervene with youth who show up to emergency departments with alcohol or other drug related problems, a systematic review concluded that there was no clear benefit for this type of intervention in terms of substance use outcomes.
-Perhaps, however, these hospital-based interventions help reduce health care utilization over the long term.
+Despite efforts to effectively intervene with youth who show up to emergency departments with alcohol or other drug problems, a systematic review concluded that there was no clear benefit for this type of intervention in terms of substance use outcomes in the short term.
+But, what about how these hospital-based interventions help reduce health care utilization over the long term?

 Using 10 year follow-ups, this study investigated whether healthcare costs were reduced among youth who received an intervention during a visit to the emergency department to help link them to outside alcohol and other drug services.